setap5d/rtd/docs/source/Usage/req7.rst

-Requirement 5: Be able Manage user settings in Database
+Requirement 5: Be able to manage user settings in Database
 =========================================================

 Once the user has logged in to their accounts they will be able to change the settings for their own account.